 Morgan joins a select group of institutions in a worldwide effort designed to accelerate academic research, technical development, and innovation in blockchain technology, cryptocurrency, and FinTech security.
 The UBRI program fosters increased engagement and participation in curriculum development and research in Blockchain and Financial Technology among faculty, postdoctoral, graduate, and undergraduate students.

 The Center offers its programs to a wide variety of disciplines including but not limited to, the arts, law, sociology, accounting, computing, economics, engineering, entrepreneurship, finance, marketing, supply chain, etc.

 The Ripple grant underwrites a five-year academic partnership that brings course development and research initiatives to Morgan State University.
 In addition, the Center serves as a resource hub to support activities for faculty and students at Historically Black Colleges and Universities (HBCUs) throughout the United States seeking to engage in FinTech and Blockchain.
 The Center sponsors research projects that address the complex problems of blockchain technology.

-The FinTech Center sponsored the Inaugural Annual HBCU Blockchain Summit in May of 2019 and will be holding the HBCU Curriculum Development Institute in November of 2019 conferences and workshops and gives seed funding to faculty developing specialized curricula, and expanding academic courses.
+The FinTech Center sponsored the Inaugural Annual HBCU Blockchain Summit in May of 2019.
+Hosted the HBCU Curriculum Development Institute in November of 2019, a number of conferences and workshops, and gives seed funding to faculty developing specialized curricula and expanding academic courses.